mstksg/typelits-witnesses/README.md

 ~~~

 And more importantly, `natsList`, which provides singletons that you can
-pattern match on to "reify" the structure of the list:
+pattern match on to "reify" the structure of the list, getting a `Proxy n` for
+every item in the list with a `KnownNat`/`KnownSymbol` instance in scope for
+you to use:

 ~~~haskell
 printNats :: NatList ns -> IO ()